API Client System

 # GET request

-homeboy api myproject GET /posts
+homeboy api myproject get /posts

-# POST with data
+# POST with JSON body

-homeboy api myproject POST /posts --data '{"title": "Hello", "content": "World"}'
+homeboy api myproject post /posts --body '{"title": "Hello", "content": "World"}'

 Extensions can define API actions in their manifest for automated API interactions.